fbpx

 3 min read

-The guy who asked the question appears to have misinterpreted the meaning of the term cloaking, as he used it to describe internal links that were masked using CSS.
+The individual who posed the question seemed to have misconstrued the term “cloaking,” inaccurately using it to describe the scenario where internal links were disguised using CSS.

 What is cloaking exactly?

-• Inserting text or keywords into a page only when the user agent that’s requesting the page is a search engine, not a human visitor
+2. Introducing text or keywords into a page exclusively when the requesting user agent is a search engine rather than a human visitor.

 To this John Mueller answered that,